harshp30/YOLOandSSDImageVideoClassifier/README.md

         > The feature map is the output of one filter applied to the previous layer in the network

         The convolutional layers decrease in size progressively and allow predictions of detections at multiple scales.
-        Features at different layers represent different sizes of region in the input image.
+        Features at different layers represent different sizes of the region in the input image.

         Predictions from previous layers help to deal with smaller objects.